Am0rphous/Unlock-LUKS-Encryption-Remotely/README.md

 ````

 ## 3 - Paste the content to your encrypted server
-Open the autorized_keys file and paste the
+Open the `autorized_keys` file and paste it into it.
 ````powershell
 sudo nano /etc/dropbear-initramfs/authorized_keys
 ````